jungseokhong/TURTLMap/docs/getting_started_turtlmap.md

 1. `logX.bag`: this contains all the information that is collected on the BR2 computer, including the **DVL**, **barometer**, and their static transforms.
 2. `logX_imu.bag`: this contains the information from the **3DM-GX5-25 IMU**, which we use for the factor graph.
 3. `logX_zed-001.bag`: this contains the stereo images, IMU and registered pointcloud from the on-board Zed-Mini camera
+4. `stamped_groundtruth.txt`: this contains the groundtruth information that is used for evaluation purposes.

 ### Running for Each Log